Circularity of Thermodynamical Material Networks: Indicators, Examples, and Algorithms: Related Work

 \subsection{Graph Theory for Circular Economy}

-In \cite{gribaudo2020circular} the flow of chitin was modeled, which is in common with our use of graphs to model material flows.
-Graphs were used also by Singh et al. \cite{singh2020managing} for the Indian mining industry, but not to model material flows; instead, they looked at the factors that hinder the circularity such as financial barriers, government policies and organizational barriers.
-Moktadir et al. \cite{moktadir2018drivers} modeled the relationships between four main factors that have a strong influence on the transition towards a circular economy: the knowledge about circular economy, the customer awareness, the commitment from top management and the government legislations.
-The work of How et al. \cite{how2018debottlenecking} integrates P-graphs with a sustainability index; this integration of a measure of sustainability and a material flow modeling using graphs is a key feature of our work as well.
-P-graphs was used also in \cite{yeo2020synthesis} to formulate and solve a combinatorial optimization problem of a biomass supply network considering the fertilizer and the electricity for recycling among other resources.
+In Gribaudo \emph{et al.} \cite{gribaudo2020circular}, the flow of chitin was modeled, which is in common with our use of graphs to model material flows.
+Graphs were used also by Singh \emph{et al.} \cite{singh2020managing} for the Indian mining industry, but not to model material flows; instead, they looked at the factors that hinder the circularity such as financial barriers, government policies, and organizational barriers.
+Moktadir \emph{et al.} \cite{moktadir2018drivers} modeled the relationships between four main factors that have a strong influence on the transition towards a circular economy: knowledge about circular economy, customer awareness, commitment from top management, and government legislation.
+The work of How \emph{et al.} \cite{how2018debottlenecking} integrates P-graphs with a sustainability index; this integration of a measure of sustainability and a material flow modeling using graphs is a key feature of our work as well.
+P-graphs were used also by Yeo \emph{et al.} \cite{yeo2020synthesis} to formulate and solve a combinatorial optimization problem of a biomass supply network considering the fertilizer and the electricity for recycling among other resources.
 The result showed that the linear economy is more profitable, whereas the circular economy could reduce the electricity import.
-The P-graph developed in \cite{van2020implementing} organizes in layers the stages of municipal solid waste processing: the input to the network is a mixed waste, thus the first layer performs the material separation, the second layer performs waste treatment and disposal and the third layer contains the recovered products, the emissions emitted and the emissions avoided.
-Gribaudo et al. \cite{gribaudo2020circular2} proposed Petri nets to depict the end-of-life vehicles flow including stages such as demolition, recycling, scrapping, foundry, incinerators and customers, while Hale et al. \cite{hale2020stability} developed a dynamical social-ecological system that considers a natural resource harvested by a fixed number of consuming agents and also provide a Lyapunov-based stability proof of the system: their work is a step towards a dynamical systems theory for sustainability of social-ecological systems.
+The P-graph developed by Van \emph{et al.} \cite{van2020implementing} organizes in layers the stages of municipal solid waste processing: the input to the network is a mixed waste, thus the first layer performs the material separation, the second layer performs waste treatment and disposal, while the third layer contains the recovered products, the emissions emitted, and the emissions avoided.
+Gribaudo \emph{et al.} \cite{gribaudo2020circular2} proposed Petri nets to depict the end-of-life vehicles flow including stages such as demolition, recycling, scrapping, foundry, incinerators, and customers, while Hale \emph{et al.} \cite{hale2020stability} developed a dynamical social-ecological system that considers a natural resource harvested by a fixed number of consuming agents and also provide a Lyapunov-based stability proof of the system: their work is a step towards a dynamical systems theory for sustainability of social-ecological systems.